 The Credit Agreement provides for quarterly interest-only payments until the maturity date, with the unpaid principal amount of the outstanding Term Loans due and payable on the maturity date of December 7, 2025.
-The Company has elected the first quarterly interest payment to be a PIK Interest Payment and began accruing interest at a rate of 12.17%.
-For the three months ended March 31, 2021, the PIK Interest Payment of \$3,549 was added to the outstanding balance of the Term Loan.
-As of March 31, 2021, debt fees and issuance costs totaled \$8,010 and are being amortized as part of interest expense on an effective interest rate method over the term of the Term A Loan.
-As of March 31, 2021, borrowings, including the PIK Interest Payment, under the Credit Agreement totaled \$128,549.
-The carrying amount of the debt approximates its fair value based on prevailing interest rates as of the balance sheet date.
+The Term Loan is accruing interest at a rate of 12.17%.
+The Company has elected both the first and second quarterly interest payments in 2021 to be PIK Interest Payments.
+For the six months ended June 30, 2021, total PIK Interest Payments of \$7,745 were added to the outstanding balance of the Term Loan.
+As of June 30, 2021, debt fees and issuance costs totaled \$8,163 and are being amortized as part of interest expense on an effective interest rate method over the term of the Term A Loan.
+As of June 30, 2021, borrowings, including the PIK Interest Payment, under the Credit Agreement totaled \$132,459.
+The fair value of the debt approximates its carrying value based on prevailing interest rates as of the balance sheet date and is considered as Level 2 in the fair value hierarchy.